-Japanese billionaire Kazuo Okada said the U.S. Securities and Exchange Commission asked to interview him in connection with its inquiry into Wynn Resorts Ltd. (WYNN)’s $135 million donation to the University of Macau.
+Japanese billionaire Kazuo Okada said the U.S. Securities and Exchange Commission asked to interview him in connection with its inquiry into Wynn Resorts Ltd. (WYNN:US)’s $135 million donation to the University of Macau.

 Okada cited the agency’s request in a May 3 filing in Nevada state court in Las Vegas.
 Okada, who Wynn Resorts is trying to remove from its board of directors, asked the judge to expedite a hearing on his renewed request to inspect the casino operator’s books and records.